Linear stability analysis for large dynamical systems on directed random graphs: Introduction

+Scientists use networks to depict the causal interactions between the constituents of large dynamical systems \cite{barrat2008dynamical, newman2010networks, barthelemy2018spatial, dorogovtsev2013evolution, barabasi2016network}.
+Currently, it is not well understood how the stability of a large system is affected by the topology of the underlying interaction network.
+Relating system stability to network topology is important to understand, among others, how systemic risk in financial markets is governed by the topology of the network of liabilities between financial institutions~\cite{gai2010contagion, haldane2011systemic, bardoscia2017pathways}; how the resilience of an ecosystem to external perturbations depends on the underlying foodweb of trophic interactions~\cite{mccann2000diversity, dunne2002food, bascompte2009disentangling, bastolla2009architecture, allesina2012stability, coyte2015ecology}; and how networks of social interactions determine the spreading of rumours \cite{moreno2004dynamics, goltsev2012localization, weng2013virality}.
+As these examples illustrate, in order to reduce risk and instability in dynamical systems it is important to identify topological properties of networks that stabilize large systems.

-A theory for the stability of large systems of interacting degrees of freedom in the vicinity of a stationary state has been introduced by May \cite{gardner1970connectance, may1972will}.
-In May's approach, one considers $n$ degrees of freedom $\vec{y}(t) = (y_1(t), y_2(t),\dots, y_n(t)) \in \mathbb{R}^n$ that evolve according to a set of randomly coupled linear differential equations
+In order to study the stability of large dynamical systems, we consider the linearized dynamics of a large, complex dynamical system in the vicinity of a stationary state or fixed point.
+We model this dynamics with a set of randomly and linearly coupled differential equations of the form

-where $t\geq 0$ is the time variable and $A_{kj}$ are the entries of a square random matrix $\mathbf{A}_n$ of size $n$.
-Notice that the null vector $\vec{y}(t) = 0$ is a fixed point or {\it stationary state} of the dynamics (\ref{eq:linx}).
-We consider random matrices instead of deterministic matrices because we are interested in the typical behaviour of an ensemble of systems rather than in the dynamics of one given system.
-Since Eqs.~(\ref{eq:linx}) are linear, the dynamics of $\vec{y}(t)$ is governed by the eigenvalues $\lambda_j(\bA_n)$ ($j=1,\dots,n$) and their associated right eigenvectors $\vec{R}_j $ and left eigenvectors $\vec{L}_j$,

-If all eigenvalues have negative real parts, then $\lim_{t\rightarrow \infty} \vec{y}(t) = 0$ and the stationary state is stable.
-On the other hand, if there exist at least one eigenvalue with a positive real part, then the stationary state is unstable.
-Hence, the question of stability of the stationary state $\vec{y}(t) = 0$ boils down to verifying whether the eigenvalue with the largest real part of a random matrix is negative.

-Random matrix theory provides mathematical methods to study the properties of the eigenvalue $\lambda_1(\bA_n)$ with the largest real part for $n \gg 1$, which we call the {\it leading eigenvalue}.
-Fortunately, $\lambda_1(\bA_n)$ often converges to a deterministic value $\lambda_1$ for $n\rightarrow \infty$ \cite{may1972will, tao2012topics}.
-This implies that an ensemble of dynamical systems of the form (\ref{eq:linx}) may exhibit for large $n$ a phase transition between a stable and an unstable phase: if the asymptotic value $\lambda_1$ is negative, then the dynamical system is linearly stable, whereas if $\lambda_1$ is positive, then the system is linearly unstable.
-The random-matrix-theory approach for the stability analysis of large dynamical systems aims to compute the asymptotic eigenvalue $\lambda_1$ as a function of the parameters that define the random matrix ensemble~$\bA_n$.